nanomq/dds2mqtt/README.md

 ## Requires

+Select one of DDS backends.

-FastDDS version == 2.8.x
++ FastDDS version == 2.8.x

++ CycloneDDS version == 0.10.1

+NanoSDK is a MQTT SDK.

-NanoSDK version >= 0.7.5
++ NanoSDK version >= 0.7.5

-Note. libfastrtps and libnng should be installed.
+Note. libfastrtps/libddsc and libnng should be installed.